World Mental Health Day 2020

 Julia, Team Leader at St Mary’s, shares how her team have taken valuable time to look after their mental health and support one another when working remotely:

 ‘It’s anxiety provoking and stressful not knowing what’s going to happen next.’ – How can we better support young people?

-Our recent ‘Life in a Lockdown’ report with StreetDoctors and MAC-UK spotlights how the young people we work with have experienced lockdown.
+Our recent ‘Living through a Lockdown’ report with StreetDoctors and MAC-UK spotlights how the young people we work with have experienced lockdown.
 While our research shows that young people did find positives from this time, such as being able to spend time with family and feeling like part of a community, our findings show how current pressures and anxieties are overwhelmingly impacting young people’s mental health.

 Our findings have given us key insight into what young people find important at the moment, including:

 - being given opportunities to contribute to their local community through work or volunteering

 - support from social workers and youth workers, including for mental health problems

 - good and clear communication from policy makers